yoonjohn/de-schema-wizard/README.md

 ## Supported Browsers
 ![Chrome](/docs/readme-ext/chrome-icon.jpg "Chrome 51") ![Firefox](/docs/readme-ext/firefox-icon.jpg "Firefox 47") ![Opera](/docs/readme-ext/opera-icon.jpg "Opera 38") ![Internet Explorer](/docs/readme-ext/ie-icon.jpg "IE 11+") ![Safari](/docs/readme-ext/safari-icon.jpg "Safari 9.1")

-## Security Considerations
-### Interpretation Engine
-The Interpretation Engine executes arbitrary Python code provided by users of Schema Wizard.
-There are constraints to prevent this code from affecting the rest of the application, but it should not yet be considered secure.
-This feature has not been tested by security professionals.
-For this reason Schema Wizard should not be exposed to anything other than trusted connections.

-### Unencrypted network traffic
-Schema Wizard is not configured to use SSL.
-Sensitive material should not be processed in open networks.

 ## Contribute
 Schema Wizard is happy to be a part of the open source community.
 See [Contribute](docs/readme-ext/contribute.md) to help improve Schema Wizard.